How To Pack Stylishly For 7 Days in a Carry-On

 Needless to say?
 It was time to get my packing skills refined to an art form.
 NO MORE checked luggage crammed to the max for, ahem, a 4-day trip.
 (What can I say?
 This is how my brain works while packing.
 Maybe yours does too?)

 However, I spent quite some time devoted to capsule wardrobes.
 How could there be such a discrepancy between my day-to-day and my packing practices?
 I decided I would challenge myself to pack in one carry-on for my recent 7-day trip to London and Paris, and you guys, it was so great.
 I don’t think I’ll ever check a bag again.

 Here’s the thing about packing for London and Paris in the early Spring.
 You’re essentially going to be outside with a coat on the entire time.
 So I focused less on my under layers, and more on my outerwear and accessories.
 This really made packing so much easier.
 Also, I had access to laundry mid-week, which made it easier to cut down on my tees, pajamas, panties, etc.

 First things first.
 My carry-on itself.
 I use the Bigger Carry-On by Away Travel.
+(Get $20 off your first bag when you click through that link.)
 Oh my goodness, I can’t say enough about this suitcase.
 It has a hard case, a charging port for my devices, looks so stylish, and most importantly fits SO MUCH stuff in it.
 For real, you guys.
 Take a look.